fish98/QSC_Journey/README.md

 ## A simple full stack project for Manage Journey Competetion

-> Based on React and Koa
+Based on React and Koa

-> Database => sequelize.js
+Database => sequelize.js

-> Require package Braft Editor
+Require package Braft Editor

-> Use MariaDB for storage
+Use MariaDB for storage

-Finished on May 16th
+Finish on 2017.5.16

-TTFISH@1.0.0
+TTFISH